Find an Orthodontist near you

 You lived with braces for months, but every extra minute spent threading floss between the wires was worth it to be able to stride about with some nice, straight teeth.

-Yes!
-In fact, not only is it possible for your teeth to shift over time – it’s inevitable.
+Not only is it possible for your teeth to shift over time – it’s inevitable.
 As a rule, your teeth are always moving forward towards the front and centre of your mouth, in a process known as “mesial drift”.
+You might think that braces have given you a permanent new smile, but just like your orthodontist was able to gently guide them into their new position, they can continue to shift over time.

 Yes.
-Teeth are attached to your jawbones with tiny, little ligaments (i.e periodontal ligaments) made out of elastic-type fibres.
-By exerting a subtle yet steady pressure over the course of months, braces move your teeth from their “natural” positions.
-These ligaments are what makes orthodontic treatment possible.
+Teeth are attached to your jawbones with tiny, little ligaments (called periodontal ligaments) made out of elastic-type fibres.
+By exerting a subtle yet steady pressure over the course of months, braces move your teeth from their “natural” positions to new positions.
+These ligaments are what make orthodontic treatment possible.
 However, they do have an “elastic memory” too!

 This is one possible reason why our teeth can start to “spring back” following orthodontic treatment.